Osama bin Laden: Bosnian War

+Threat of expulsion from Sudan

-The U.S. State Department accused Sudan of being a sponsor of international terrorism and Bin Laden of operating terrorist training camps in the Sudanese desert.
-However, according to Sudan officials, this stance became obsolete as the Islamist political leader Hassan al-Turabi lost influence in their country.
-The Sudanese wanted to engage with the U.S., but American officials refused to meet with them even after they had expelled Bin Laden.
-It was not until 2000 that the State Department authorized U.S. intelligence officials to visit Sudan.
+In 1995, the EIJ, working with Sudanese intelligence and Egyptian group al-Gama'a al-Islamiyya, attempted to assassinate Egyptian president Hosni Mubarak.
+The attempt failed, and following this, international pressure was put on Sudan to expel the EIJ and al-Qaeda.
+The U.S. State Department accused Sudan of being a sponsor of international terrorism, and bin Laden of operating terrorist training camps in Sudan.
+However, according to Sudanese officials, this stance became obsolete as Islamist political leader Hassan al-Turabi lost influence in their country.
+Sudan wanted to engage with the U.S., but American officials refused to meet with them even after they had expelled bin Laden.
+It was not until 2000 that the State Department authorized U.S. intelligence officials to visit the country.

-The 9/11 Commission Report states:

-In late 1995, when Bin Laden was still in Sudan, the State Department and the Central Intelligence Agency (CIA) learned that Sudanese officials were discussing with the Saudi government the possibility of expelling Bin Laden.
-CIA paramilitary officer Billy Waugh tracked down Bin Ladin in Sudan and prepared an operation to apprehend him, but was denied authorization.
-US Ambassador Timothy Carney encouraged the Sudanese to pursue this course.
-The Saudis, however, did not want Bin Laden, giving as their reason their revocation of his citizenship.
-Sudan's minister of defense, Fatih Erwa, has claimed that Sudan offered to hand Bin Laden over to the United States.
-The Commission has found no credible evidence that this was so.
-Ambassador Carney had instructions only to push the Sudanese to expel Bin Laden.
-Ambassador Carney had no legal basis to ask for more from the Sudanese since, at the time, there was no indictment outstanding against Bin Laden in any country.
+In late 1995, the U.S. learned that Sudan was discussing a possible expulsion of bin Laden.
+The U.S. Ambassador to Sudan, Timothy Carney, encouraged Sudan to go through with this, though Sudan had trouble deciding where bin Laden should be expelled to; the Saudis did not want him, and no country had an outstanding indictment against bin Laden.
+Saudi official Fatih Erwa later claimed Sudan offered to hand bin Laden over to the U.S.; the American government's 9/11 Commission Report (2004) found "no credible evidence" of this.

+Bin Laden Issue Station

 In January 1996, the CIA launched a new unit of its Counterterrorism Center (CTC) called the Bin Laden Issue Station, code-named "Alec Station", to track and to carry out operations against his activities.
-Bin Laden Issue Station was headed by Michael Scheuer, a veteran of the Islamic Extremism Branch of the CTC.
-U.S. intelligence monitored Bin Laden in Sudan using operatives to run by daily and to photograph activities at his compound, and using an intelligence safe house and signals intelligence to surveil him and to record his moves.
+The station was headed by CTC veteran Michael Scheuer.
+U.S. intelligence monitored bin Laden in Sudan using operatives to run by daily and to photograph activities at his compound, and using an intelligence safe house and signals intelligence to surveil him and to record his moves.